The Quick DIY Guide to Improving Your Own Credit Score

 When many people think about debt, they picture something that will always impact their credit score negatively.

-Even though negative items will disappear from your report after 7 years, many people consider debt to be something that they want taken off their credit report as soon as possible.
+Even though negative items will disappear from your report after 7 years, many people consider debt to be something that they want to take off their credit report as soon as possible.

 But in some cases, debt can actually help improve your credit score.
 Provided the debt was paid off in a timely manner, having a record of it can come in handy.